The Department continues the Life Jacket Partner Program and the T-Shirt Program aimed at increasing the use of life jackets by children.

 This year, the new AquaSMART Boating program for high school students was distributed to schools throughout California.
-This course incorporates key safety concerns identified by accident statistics.
+This course incorporates lessons on key safety concerns identified by accident statistics.
 Four types of boating are addressed: personal watercraft, powerboating, sailing, and paddling.
 The course is available to schools, aquatic centers, and youth organizations.

-The curriculum for youth programs includes information on the dangers of alcohol and drug use, especially when boating.
+The curriculum for youth programs includes information on the dangers of alcohol and drug use especially when boating.
 Zero tolerance is emphasized for all persons engaged in aquatic recreation.

-The Department will continue to publicize the law requiring operators to be at least 16 years of age to operate most vessels alone.
+As part of a larger public outreach program, the Department will continue to publicize the law requiring operators to be at least 16 years of age to operate most vessels alone.

-The Department produced a 30-second PSA on the dangers of mixing alcohol and boating which has been distributed to television stations statewide.
+The Department produced a 30-second television PSA on the dangers of mixing alcohol and boating which has been distributed to television stations statewide.

 The Department continues to notify law enforcement agencies statewide about alcohol-related fatalities and encourage them to strengthen their educational and enforcement efforts in this area.
 The Department reinforces this message at all of its law enforcement training classes.

-The Department produced a radio ad promoting safe boating during whitewater activities which is airing on radio stations throughout the State.
-To further enhance river safety, the Department added to the assortment of river guides that are made available to boaters.
+The Department produced a radio message promoting safe boating during whitewater activities which is airing on radio stations throughout the State.
+To further enhance river safety, the Department added to the assortment of river guide publications that are made available to boaters.
 Guides to the Kern and Smith Rivers are now available, providing boaters with safety information and maps of these rivers.
 The Department will continue to warn boaters about hazardous water conditions on California's rivers, especially during spring and early summer when water levels are high from snow pack run-off.

 The Department produced a "know before you go" radio ad that combines general boating safety preparedness with a message reminding boaters to be environmentally responsible.

-The Department is updating its water skiing safety video to include not only traditional water skiing activities, but also to include wake boarding, knee boarding, and inner tubing activities.
+The Department is updating its water skiing safety video to include not only traditional water skiing activities, but also to include wakeboarding, kneeboarding, and inner tubing activities.
 This project should be completed in Spring 2001.

 The Law Enforcement unit continues to conduct the Accident Reconstruction Course on the water, providing staged accidents for reconstruction by students.
 Many law enforcement officers believe this course helps them reconstruct accidents more accurately.